seenmyfate/give/README.md

 	give update feature/my_awesome_feature

+Give assumes you will be contributing to the 'master' branch of the project you have forked.
+If this is not case, add the name of the branch as a second argument when updating

+  give update feature/my_awesome_feature develop

 When the work is complete, push up the branch and send a pull request with `give finish`

 	give finish seenmyfate give feature/my_awesome_feature